 Businesses and developers are encouraged to meet with the City's Community Development Department to discuss their concept with the City.
-Through this process, businesses can get an initial evaluation of project feasibility, compliance with City laws, potential benefits and costs and a guide to next steps.
+Through this process, businesses can get an

 Step 3 - Draw up Plans

 The business should develop architectural, engineering and other plans to build the project.